 Common causes include:

-- Frozen pipes — the ABI confirms that water in pipes can freeze and expand in cold weather, breaking the pipe.¹ Pipes in loft spaces and unheated areas are most vulnerable
+- Frozen pipes — the ABI confirms that water in pipes can freeze and expand in cold weather, breaking the pipe.¹ Loft tanks and exposed pipework in unheated voids are the highest-risk locations — particularly common in pre-1914 Victorian terraced stock across Peckham SE15, Nunhead SE15, Camberwell SE5, East Dulwich SE22 and Dulwich SE21.

-- Corrosion — older iron or lead pipework deteriorates over time, particularly in properties that have not had plumbing upgrades
+- Corrosion — older iron or lead pipework deteriorates over time, particularly in properties that have not had plumbing upgrades.
+SE1 wharf and warehouse conversions (Bermondsey, Rotherhithe SE16) carry mixed-age pipework where original industrial supply lines have been adapted for residential use.

-- High water pressure — excessive pressure can stress pipe joints and connections
+- High water pressure — excessive pressure can stress pipe joints and connections, more often a factor in new-build pressurised systems around Elephant & Castle SE17 and London Bridge SE1.

-- Physical damage — accidental damage during drilling or renovation work
+- Physical damage — accidental damage during drilling or renovation work; relevant in conservation-area Victorian conversions across Camberwell, Peckham and Dulwich.

-- Failing joints and fittings — compression joints and push-fit fittings can fail with age or structural movement
+- Failing joints and fittings — compression joints and push-fit fittings can fail with age or structural movement, particularly common in post-war estate stock across Walworth SE17 and the Aylesbury Estate regeneration zone.

 Southwark sits in Thames Water’s hard water area.
 Thames Water confirms hard water leaves limescale deposits on household appliances and fittings.⁵ In hard water areas, scale build-up at fittings and joints may contribute to wear over time.